zdevilinside/TheExpatTech/content/misc/new-life-events/index.md

 type: "misc"
 ---

+## A Parent’s Journey

-I am going to write this as a narrative as I found about it.
+I want to share this story as it unfolded for me.

-I was at a friend's house on October 3, 2025 when she asked me if I had a picture of my son.
-I told her I didn't have one on me but explained that I know his work's website had one on there.
-I proceeded to go there on my phone and found my son's section on it.
-There was a big problem though - it was a different name with my son's photo.
+On October 3, 2025, I was at a friend’s house when she asked if I had a picture of my son.
+I didn’t have one with me, but I knew his workplace website had a photo.
+Pulling it up on my phone, I found his section—only to see his photo under a different name.

-I read the bio and it listed my son as a trans-woman and so much more.
-I was floored and when I was driving home, I called my wife to tell her about what I saw.
-We thought it was one of 2 things - he is using it as a marketing ploy for his counseling work OR that he was really transgender.
+Reading the bio, I discovered that my son was listed as a **trans woman**.
+I was floored.
+Driving home, I called my wife to tell her what I had seen.
+We thought it could be one of two things: either a marketing angle for his counseling work, or that he was truly transgender.

+---

+## Choosing Love First

-As soon as I got home, I sent an email to him saying that I love him no matter what and I was supporting of them.
-You have to love your children, and it is their life to live.
-Your beliefs about something like this isn't necessarily your beliefs and there is nowhere in the Constitution that gives you the right to force your beliefs upon someone else.
+When I got home, I sent an email immediately: *“I love you no matter what, and I support you.”*

+That’s what parenting is about.
+You have to love your children.
+Their life is theirs to live.
+Your beliefs may not be theirs, and nowhere does the Constitution—or basic humanity—give you the right to force your beliefs on someone else.

-Anyhow, the next day, my son posted on his Facebook that he was a transwoman and her name is now going to be Mika.
-My sister posted something really negative about it almost immediately.
-The next business day, my Mom (his grandma) sent him a box with nothing but junk mail in it, addressed to his previous name with "Mika" in the middle between his first and last name.
-This lady always claims she is broke, cannot afford anything, claims is a liberal, progressive but this is what she did to her own blood.
-They say the message is in the form of the medium used.
-We figured out that she is a liberal to everyone but her own family.
+The next day, my child posted on Facebook: she was a trans woman, and her name was now **Mika**.

+---

+## Family Reactions

+Not everyone responded with kindness.
+My sister posted something negative almost immediately.
+The following business day, my mom—Mika’s grandmother—sent a box filled with junk mail, addressed to Mika’s old name with “Mika” awkwardly inserted in the middle.
+It was a cruel gesture from someone who often claimed to be progressive.

+It reminded me that sometimes people are liberal in public, but not within their own family.

+---

+## Learning and Adjusting

-Anyhow, my daughter knows how I am handling things and is okay with it.
-Before I was told by her about her transitioning, I refer to her by her boy's name and "him".
-Afterwards, I refer to her as "Mika" and "she".
-I also pointed out to her that I am going to have a hard time for awhile getting those things straight because it was something I had been doing for so long - calling her by her birth name and "he".
-She said she understands fully and won't hold it against me.
-I am grateful for that.
+My daughter knows how I’m handling things and is okay with it.
+Before Mika told me about her transition, I referred to her by her birth name and “he.”
+Afterwards, I made the effort to call her **Mika** and “she.”

-Anyhow, there is a famous saying that "blood is thicker than water".
-I support my daughter no matter what her choices are in life.
+I admitted to her that it would take me time to adjust—it’s hard to change habits formed over years.
+She told me she understood and wouldn’t hold it against me.
+That grace meant everything.

+---

+## ✨ Did You Know?
+Family & Identity Insights

+- 💬 **Names Matter** – Using someone’s chosen name is one of the simplest, most powerful ways to show respect.
+- 🧩 **Adjustment Takes Time** – Parents often need space to adapt, but effort and intention matter more than perfection.
+- 🌍 **Support Networks** – Many families find strength in counseling or support groups during transitions.
+- ❤️ **Blood and Choice** – “Blood is thicker than water” is often misquoted; the original meaning emphasized chosen bonds.
+- 👪 **Generational Gaps** – Reactions often differ across generations, but empathy can bridge divides.

+---

+## Reflection

+There’s a saying: *“Blood is thicker than water.”* For me, it means supporting my child no matter what.
+Mika’s journey is hers to live, and my role is to love her through it.

+Life brings surprises, but parenting is about choosing love, even when it challenges your assumptions.
+Supporting your child isn’t optional—it’s the foundation of family.